No two diamonds are exactly alike! This is one of nature’s miracles and God’s master craftsmanship.

 2) The Clarity

 Another factor to look at is Clarity.
 There are two considerations to a diamond’s clarity.
 The internal characteristic is called an inclusion (intrinsic impurities in the atomic level) and its external characteristic is called blemishes (occurs when the diamond is cut and polished).
-No diamond is perfectly pure but the closest to purity a diamond is, the more valuable it is.
+No diamond is perfectly pure but the closest to purity one is, the more valuable it is.

 GIA scales the clarity in six categories: flawless, internally flawless, very, very slightly included, very slightly included, slightly included, and included.